-Solomon, King of ancient Israel, a man who was given the gift of great wisdom, wrote about it in the book of Ecclesiastes, chapter one: "Vanity of vanities," says the Preacher; Vanity of vanities, all is vanity.
+Solomon, King of ancient Israel, a man who was given the gift of great wisdom, wrote about it in the opening of the book of Ecclesiastes: "'Vanity of vanities,' says the Preacher; "vanity of vanities, all is vanity.
 What profit has a man from all his labor in which he toils under the sun?
-One generation passes away, and another generation comes; But the earth abides forever.
+One generation passes away, and another generation comes; but the earth abides forever.
 The sun also rises, and the sun goes down, and hastens to the place where it arose.
 The wind goes toward the south, and turns around to the north; the wind whirls about continually, and comes again on its circuit.
 All the rivers run into the sea, yet the sea is not full; to the place from which the rivers come, there they return again.
 All things are full of labor; man cannot express it.
 The eye is not satisfied with seeing, nor the ear filled with hearing.
-That which has been is what will be, that which is done is what will be done, and there is nothing new under the sun."
+That which has been is what will be, that which is done is what will be done, and there is nothing new under the sun" (Ecclesiastes 1:1–9).

-With all of his fabulous wealth and power, Solomon became discouraged, even suicidal: "I have seen all the works that are done under the sun; and indeed, all is vanity and grasping for the wind.
-What is crooked cannot be made straight, and what is lacking cannot be numbered" (vv.
-14-15).
-"Therefore I hated life because the work that was done under the sun was distressing to me, for all is vanity and grasping for the wind" (Ecclesiastes 2:17).
+With all of his fabulous wealth and power, Solomon became discouraged, some might even speculate suicidal: "I have seen all the works that are done under the sun; and indeed, all is vanity and grasping for the wind.
+What is crooked cannot be made straight, and what is lacking cannot be numbered.… Therefore I hated life because the work that was done under the sun was distressing to me, for all is vanity and grasping for the wind" (Ecclesiastes 2:14–15, 17).

 The Apostle Paul knew that God has something beyond our understanding in store for us.
 "But as it is written: 'Eye has not seen, nor ear heard, nor have entered into the heart of man the things which God has prepared for those who love Him'" (1 Corinthians 2:9).